traildb/traildb/doc/mkdocs/docs/index.md

 #### Terms

+traildb
-* **traildb**: a single traildb, stored on disk as a directory.
+:	A single traildb, stored on disk as a directory.

+trail
-* **trail**: a sequence of events, identified by an uuid.
+:	A sequence of events, identified by an uuid.

+uuid
-* **uuid**: each trail in a TrailDB has a unique 16-byte identifier called uuid.
+:	Each trail in a TrailDB has a unique 16-byte identifier called uuid.

+trail id
-* **trail id** each trail in a TrailDB also has a numeric sequential id, unique within that traildb.
+:	Each trail in a TrailDB is also automatically assigned a numeric sequential id, unique within that traildb.

+event
-* **event**: single item in a trail.
+: 	A single item in a trail.
 Has a timestamp and a set of named fields.

+field
-* **field**: each event has a set of fields, values are strings.
+:   Each event has a set of fields, values are strings.
 Each event in a traildb has the same set of fields.

 ### Performance considerations